Small Group · Starting Summer 2026

 map the life in front of you

-move from abstract spiraling into concrete next steps. whether your answer is yes, no, or not yet — you leave with a clearer relationship to time, desire, and choice.
+move from abstract spiraling into concrete next steps. whether your answer is yes, no, or not yet, you leave with a clearer relationship to time, desire, and choice.

 The 6-Week Journey

-what we actually do together
+what we do together

-each week builds on the last. we go places that books and podcasts can't take you.
+each week builds on the last.

 1